 However, with just me and my son this was an excellent option for us.
 If you are a single parent, single child home and you can spare $55 a month you can have the premium Universal Orlando passes to both parks (Universal Studios and Islands of Adventure) including parking and no blackout dates for both of you.
 Trust me we get our monies worth with those passes.

-In Tampa there is Bush Gardens and it’s pay for a day come back all year.
+Tampa is home to Bush Gardens and they normally run a special pay for a day come back all year promo.
 We had passes for Busch Gardens when my son was much smaller.
 It’s a great park for the littles and very cost effective.
 The other parks in that network are Adventure Island waterpark and Orlando Sea World.